meircif/lumi-lang/docs/functions.rst

 print the raised error message if given, and print a call traceback.

-A ``try`` statement will catch an error raised inside it and break the execution of the rest of the code.
+A ``try`` statement will catch an error raised inside it and break the execution of the rest of the block.
 The error will be ignored unless ``try`` is followed by a ``catch`` statement.
 The code under the ``catch`` statement will only run if the above ``try`` statement caught an error. ::